-In fact, a clinical trial actually proved that trazodone may be effective for reversing sexual side effects caused by other antidepressant medications, because of its ability to normalize serotonin function.
+In fact, a 2009 clinical trial actually found that trazodone may be effective for reversing sexual side effects caused by other antidepressant medications, because of its ability to normalize serotonin function.
 Patients of both sexes experienced improved sexual function when taking trazodone with a SSRI compared with taking an SSRI alone.

 Does Trazodone Cause Withdrawal Symptoms?

 Trazodone does appear to cause withdrawal symptoms in some patients according to a medical study which investigated this topic.
-This is somewhat common for pharmaceutical medications.

 We strongly recommend that patients consult with their doctor before stopping trazodone use, because the doctor can create a research-backed tapering schedule that should minimize withdrawal symptoms and ensure the safety of the patient throughout the process.